eurocontrol-asu/open_alaqs/README.md

 If you are running on Windows, you should install via [OSGeo4W installer](https://qgis.org/resources/installation-guide/#osgeo4w-installer) following the `Advanced Install` route.

+> **Note:** If not installed using the OSGeo4W Network Installer, please uninstall the old version and install the new version using the OSGeo4W Network Installer or follow the installation guide from QGIS.
+During the installation process, accept the unmet dependencies and license agreements.

 ### Install dependencies